dorgonman/HorizonTweenDemo/README.md

 -----------------------
  Version History
 -----------------------

-*1.0.0
- - NEW: First Version including core features.

-*1.0.1 - FIX package error by adding category to all parameter, ref: https://answers.unrealengine.com/que...de-plugin.html

-*1.1.0
+*1.2.1
-[update] upgrade engine to 4.14
+- upgrade engine version to 4.16
-[new] add FinishTweenEventByName and FinishAllTweenEvent with param bTweenToEnd that can control if we want to set current tween alpha to 1 before finish the event.

 *1.2.0
-[update] upgrade engine to 4.15
+[update] upgrade engine version to 4.15
 [new] Add HorizonTweenSystemProxy for blueprint user, now you can create an async node in EventGraph for all TweenEvent.
 All tween creation method put under HorizonPlugin|TweenSystemProxy category.
 Please check http://horizon-studio.net/ue4/horizon_tween_plugin/doc/doxygen/html/index.html for more detail.

+*1.1.0
+[update] upgrade engine to 4.14
+[new] add FinishTweenEventByName and FinishAllTweenEvent with param bTweenToEnd that can control if we want to set current tween alpha to 1 before finish the event.

+*1.0.1 - FIX package error by adding category to all parameter, ref: https://answers.unrealengine.com/que...de-plugin.html *1.0.0
+ - NEW: First Version including core features.